Skip to article frontmatterSkip to article content

 )

 This code fits the regression model for voting outcomes and campaign spending share.
 It then creates a summary table containing coefficient estimates, standard errors, t-values, and p-values.
-It prints this summary, along with R-squared, adjusted R-squared, F-statistic, and the number of observations.
+It shows this summary, along with R-squared, adjusted R-squared, F-statistic, and the number of observations.
 Finally, it generates an enhanced regression plot, including a 95% confidence interval, using our plot_regression function.

 2.4 Nonlinearities